This post contains affiliate links. For more information, please read our disclosure policy.

 Some of the highlands include the well-decorated Victorian Ballroom with its 175 pairs of antlers, the grand Georgian styled Picture Staircase, the Entrance Hall where weapons are stored which used at the Battle of Culloden, as well as the grandeur of State Dining Room and Drawing Room.

 The National Trust for Scotland currently maintains this imposing 16th-century castle.
 For around 400 years, it was used by the Brodie clan as their ancestral home.
 Discover the designer ceilings, impressive art collections, and beautiful furniture inside.
-It has a natural trail, well-landscaped garden, and the whole-new tourist attraction named ‘The Playful Garden”.
+It has a nature trail, a well-landscaped garden, and the whole-new tourist attraction named ‘The Playful Garden”.

 Brodie Castle surrounded by acres of serene Moray countryside was previously erected in 1567 by Clan Brodie.

 This turreted, rose-colored castle stands beautifully on land which is confirmed by Robert the Bruce to the Brodies.
 See the shape and purpose of the castle, which has changed over time.
-On one side, this 16th-century closed guard chamber flanked by a comfortable wing which built on the 17th century.
+On one side, this 16th-century closed guard chamber flanked by a comfortable wing built on the 17th century.

-On the other hand, is flanked by a serene Victorian extension.
+On the other hand, it is flanked by a serene Victorian extension.
 The passageway, rooms, and towers of the castle are troves of unusual artifacts and priceless antiques.

 The estate which spread over 71 hectares has its amazing features, including an adventure playground, dazzling exhibitions of daffodils, a nature trail with observatory decks for wildlife exploration, Pictish monument “Rodney’s Stone” and a walled garden.